nicebread/meta-showdown/README.md

 	- Ignore 3PSM when it doesn't provide a p-value
 	- Ignore p-uniform when it doesn't provide a lower CI (very rare cases)

 These files are too large for Github.
 You can generate them yourself by running [3-resultsFramework.R](3-resultsFramework.R).
+Be aware that doing so requires a lot of RAM!

 ### Aggregated data files (in /dataFiles)
 - [summ.RData](dataFiles/summ.RData) / [summ.csv](dataFiles/summ.csv): This is the summary file which contains ME, RMSE, coverage, etc. for each method and each condition.